ScienceArtMagic/GERMINATOR/README.md

 While "random" seed training has the intuitive potential for unique challenges, this project's primary hypothesis is that by eliminating the need to train every individual weight and bias - potentially reducing trainable parameters from tens of thousands or more per layer, to mere dozens - the learning of representations so difficult to predict or linearly adjust can become a worthwhile tradeoff, from both efficiency and performance standpoints.

 Because the learnable parameters are seeding pseudorandom number generators, the actual generated and modified tensors are effectively frozen during both training and inference (which are essentially the same as far as the on-the-fly generated model weights and required compute are concerned).
-The

 TODO: How to train/optimizer setup for up to 64-bit random seeds